coldproducer/NEWS_BLOG_concept/README.md

 ﻿# NEWS_BLOG_concept
-hi!, you can find all code in public folder
+Hi! you can find all code in public folder
 Thank u!
-HAve a nice day
+Have a nice day